konapun/orbital-frame/packages/orbital-frame-core/README.md

 ### jobService
 The job service associates commands with users and provides operations for retrieving information for jobs.
-  * **`subscribe`** `Number jobId, Fn callback -> Nil` attach an update listener to a job.
-Whenever the job with ID jobId is updated, your callback will be invoked with the updated job
+  * **`subscribe`** `Number jobId, Fn callback -> Subscription` attach an update listener to a job.
+Whenever the job with ID jobId is updated, your callback will be invoked with the updated job.
+Returns an object with an `unsubscribe` function for removing your callback
   * **`async jobService.list`** `-> Array<Job>` Get all jobs
   * **`async jobService.find`** `Object searchCriteria -> Array<Job>` Find jobs matching the given criteria
   * **`async jobService.findOne`** `Object searchCriteria -> Job [throws Error on no job found]` Returns the first job matching the given criteria